borregaio/team-profile-generator/README.md

 4. **Render HTML File with the Employee Array Items:**

-   - Develop a function to dynamically generate HTML content using the information stored in the `employeesArray`.
-Utilize template literals or a templating engine to create a professional-looking layout.
+   - Develop a function to dynamically generate HTML content using the information stored in the `employees` array.
+Utilise template literals or a templating engine to create a professional-looking layout.
         ```javascript
         const renderedHTML = render(employees);
         ```

 5. **Save HTML File to the Output Folder:**

    - Implement functionality to save the generated HTML file to the `output` folder.
-Ensure the file is easily accessible for users to view and share the team profile.
         ```javascript
         fs.writeFileSync(outputPath, renderedHTML);
         ```